VariXx/sipasaurus-rex/README.md

 - **roleToPing**: (optional) Role to ping in streaming notification message.
 Set to "none" for no role mention.
 You can find this by opening the roles list in server settings and clicking "Copy ID" in the role options.
 - **twitchClientId**: Twitch client ID.
 This is used to pull stream information used in the message.
 - **twitchToken**: Twitch token.
 This is used to pull stream information used in the message.
 - **watchedUserId**: (optional) User to watch.
-Set to 'all' if you want the bot to send messages for all users.
+Set to "all" if you want the bot to send messages for all users.

 ## Support
 [Discord server](https://discord.gg/QNppY7T) or DM `VariXx#8317`